Skip to content

 What is the difference between Docker CLI and Docker Desktop?

-Docker CLI is the command-line tool (the docker binary) that you type commands into.
-Docker Desktop is a desktop application for macOS, Windows, and Linux that bundles the CLI with Docker Engine, Docker Compose, Kubernetes, Docker Scout, and a graphical interface.
-On Linux, you can install Docker Engine and the CLI independently without Docker Desktop.
+Docker CLI is the `docker` binary your agent invokes directly.
+Docker Desktop is a macOS/Windows/Linux application bundling the CLI with Docker Engine, Compose, Kubernetes, Scout, and a GUI.
+On Linux, install Docker Engine and the CLI independently.
+Many teams use CLI-only setups to avoid Desktop licensing and resource overhead.

 Does Docker work with MCP servers?

 Yes.
-Docker Desktop includes the Docker MCP Toolkit and Catalog, which lets AI coding agents discover and use MCP servers running in Docker containers.
-This provides sandboxed, reproducible MCP server environments.
-Docker also supports the Docker MCP Gateway for dynamic tool discovery and composition.
+Docker Desktop includes the MCP Toolkit and Catalog for discovering and running MCP servers in containers.
+This gives AI agents sandboxed, reproducible MCP server environments.
+The Docker MCP Gateway enables dynamic tool discovery and composition.
+Your agent can manage containers via CLI and access MCP servers simultaneously.

 How is Docker different from Podman?

-Docker uses a client-server architecture with a background daemon that runs as root.
-Podman is daemonless and rootless by default, meaning each container runs as a direct child process of the user.
-The CLI commands are nearly identical — podman run works like docker run.
-Podman is the default container tool on RHEL and Fedora.
-The main trade-off: Docker has a larger ecosystem, more documentation, and broader CI/CD integration support.
+Docker uses a client-server architecture with a background daemon running as root.
+Podman is daemonless and rootless by default, with each container running as a direct child process.
+The CLI commands are nearly identical.
+Podman delivers up to 30% faster startup times and is the default container tool on RHEL and Fedora.
+Docker has the larger ecosystem and broader CI/CD integration support.

 Can Docker CLI be used in CI/CD pipelines?

 Yes.
-Docker CLI is the standard tool for container-based CI/CD.
-Most CI platforms (GitHub Actions, GitLab CI, Jenkins, CircleCI) either pre-install Docker or provide setup steps.
-The typical pipeline builds an image with docker build, tags it, pushes it to a registry, and deploys it.
-Docker-in-Docker (dind) and Docker socket mounting are common patterns for running Docker inside CI containers.
+Docker CLI is the standard for container-based CI/CD.
+Most platforms (GitHub Actions, GitLab CI, Jenkins, CircleCI) pre-install Docker or provide setup steps.
+Your agent runs `docker build`, `docker tag`, `docker push` to build and ship images.
+Docker-in-Docker (dind) and socket mounting are common patterns for running Docker inside CI containers.

 Last verified: Mar 14, 2026